Vyral/base-template/_posts/2020-02-06-is-it-time-to-open-your-own-real-estate-office.md

 {% include youtube.html %}

-<center>Today, I&rsquo;m asking YOU a question: Is it time that you considered opening your own real estate office?</center>
+<center>Today, I&rsquo;m asking you a question: Is it time that you considered opening your own real estate office?</center>

 &nbsp;